ETDA/ssi-android-mobile-e-wallet/README.md

 This repository contains the source code of the Self-Sovereign Identity Mobile e-Wallet App for Android.

 The SSI e-Wallet Apps are responsible for scanning and verifying VC using public keys from blockchain.
+This app can be sign the VC using the key from Trusted Execution Environment(TEE) which contains in Android devices by scanning QR code on the website.

 ## Development